kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Unittesting/README.md

 ***

 ## Coverage
 - Coverage measurement is typically used to gauge the effectiveness of tests.
 It can show which parts of your code are being exercised by tests, and which are not.
+Test coverage is a ratio between the number of lines executed by at least one test case and the total number of lines of the code base.
 - Install it with: `pip install coverage`
-- Run your test as usual as: `python test.py`
+- Navigate to your test folder and run: `python -m coverage run -m unittest`
-- Find out how much of your code you tested with: `coverage test.py`
+- To generate the coverage report: `python -m coverage report`
-- To generate the coverage report in HTML format: `python -m coverage html`
+- To generate the coverage report in HTML format: `python -m coverage report`
+- The test coverage is often used to assess the quality of a test suite.
+If the test coverage is low e.g., 5%, it is an indicator that you’re not testing enough.
+However, the reverse may not be true.
+For example, 100% test coverage is not a guarantee that you have a good test suite.
+In other words, a test suite with high coverage can still be of poor quality.
 ***

 ## Available tutorials